pyOpenSci/pyopensci.github.io/_posts/2024-05-31-friends-dont-let-friends-package-alone-pyconus-24.md

 ### Friends don’t let friends package alone

 When my talk finished, I felt this sense of relief but also I felt love, support and deep passion for this topic and the community.
 It’s more than just packaging.
 It is about empowering people with skills that will help them tackle the biggest scientific challenges that we face as humans.
 Science is about data.
-And to process data we need tools - open tools that are accessible for scientists to learn and use.
+And to process data we need tools—open tools that are accessible for scientists to learn and use.
 It’s about carving out space for scientists to build and use these tools.
 And also to make space for people who may feel like outsiders because of who they are, to participate.

 I’m excited to have the privilege of moving the pyOpenSci mission forward.
 Of getting to connect with so many amazing people.
 I’m excited to continue to facilitate and support better science through better software and to empower more people with skills.
 And maybe, through this talk, a little piece of that child-like imposter within me has been chipped away!